paritytech/parity-bridge/README.md

 ### recipient pays relay cost to relaying authority

-a bridge `authority` has to pay for gas (`cost`) to execute `HomeBridge.withdraw` when withdrawing `value` from `foreign` to `home`.
+a bridge `authority` has to pay for gas (`cost`) to execute `HomeBridge.withdraw` when withdrawing `value` from `foreign` chain to `home` chain.
-`value - cost` is transferred to the `recipient`. `cost` is transferred to the `authority` doing the relay. this way the `recipient` pays the relaying `authority` for the execution of the `withdraw` transaction. that shuts down an attack that exhausts authorities funds on `home`.
+`value - cost` is transferred to the `recipient`. `cost` is transferred to the `authority` executing `HomeBridge.withdraw`. the `recipient` pays the relaying `authority` for the execution of the transaction. that shuts down an attack that enabled exhaustion of authorities funds on `home`.

 read on for a more thorough explanation.

-parity-bridge connects a value-bearing `home` ethereum blockchain (usually the ethereum foundation chain) to a non-value-bearing PoS `foreign` ethereum blockchain.
+parity-bridge connects a value-bearing ethereum blockchain `home` (initally the ethereum foundation chain) to a non-value-bearing PoA ethereum blockchain `foreign` (initally the kovan testnet).

-value-bearing means that the ether on that chain has usable value in the sense that in order to obtain it one has to either mine it (trade in electricity) or trade in another currency. non-value-bearing means that once can easily obtain a large amount of ether on that chain for free. for example through a faucet in the case of testnets.
+value-bearing means that the ether on that chain has usable value in the sense that in order to obtain it one has to either mine it (trade in electricity) or trade in another currency. non-value-bearing means that one can easily obtain a large amount of ether on that chain for free. through a faucet in the case of testnets for example.

 the bridge authorities are also the validators of the `foreign` PoA chain. transactions by the authorities are therefore free (gas price = 0) on `foreign`.